LadyForest/flink-table-store-101/lookup-join/README.md

 We are now to use Apache Zeppelin Notebook to query and visualize our aggregated result.

-First of all, `cd ${your-machine}/flink-1.14.5` since we need to mount the flink dist to Zeppelin container
+First of all, `cd ${your-machine}/flink-1.14.5` since we need to mount the flink dist and table store directories to Zeppelin container
 ```bash
 docker run -p 8080:8080 \
   --rm \